Why Join SAA?

 cultural resource management, lithic studies, public service, and interdisciplinary research.

-…preservation and collections support The Digital Archaeological Record (tDAR) Retired and Student members, members from countries with discounted membership rates, and members from Tribal Historic Preservation Offices can receive a voucher to upload ten files (totaling 100 MB) to tDAR.
+…preservation and collections support The Digital Archaeological Record (tDAR) Retired and Student members, International members, and members from Tribal Historic Preservation Offices can receive a voucher to upload ten files (totaling 100 MB) to tDAR.
 Learn more at www.tdar.org/saa/.

 …participation in crafting the Principles of Archaeological Ethics.
 Adopted in April 1996, the Principles of Archaeological Ethics are an interconnected set of values consulted by archaeologists to assist in fulfilling the complex and ethical responsibilities of the discipline.